oguzhanbilir/amazon-automation-test-case-with-selenium-pom/README.md

 21. Go back to the home page.
 22. Verify that you are on the home page.
 23. Close the browser when the test is complete.

+First, I ran the test steps manually.
+Then, using what I learned in test automation session 1 during the bootcamp process, I coded it in a complex single page with the name 'test_check_add_to_cart_amazon.py'.
+Then, using the Page Object Model (POM) structure I learned in test automation session 2, I decomposed the classes into pages.
+Finally, I completed the project by running automation tests.